 Jimmy Turner: Yeah.
 So, moral injury is the idea that you have the training, you have the knowledge, you have the expertise to know how to care for somebody in a situation.
 And that might include caring for yourself, but you're not able to do it because of the systematic and systemic failures that exist in the system.

 So, for example, and there's a plethora of examples you can come up with.
-But let's say that you're trying to take care of a patient and you know the right thing to do, but they won't give you preauthorization.
-The insurance company won't let you do it.
+But let's say that you're trying to take care of a patient and you know the right thing to do, but they won't give

 Katrina Ubell: Who has not had this experience?
 Everybody has had this experience.

-Jimmy Turner: And you got to go to the peer to peer just to prove that like your medical training is sufficient to make the decision for this thing this patient actually needs.
+Jimmy Turner: And you got to go to the peer to peer just to prove that your medical training is sufficient to make the decision for this thing this patient actually needs.
 Or maybe it's an electronic medical record system that doesn't let you put the order in for the thing that you know the patient needs and they're urgently sick.

 You're in an ICU setting and like you literally can't put the order in because Epic or whatever EMR you're using is failing.
-And so, those are examples where you know you have the knowledge, you have the expertise, and you're seeing people get harmed because of systematic failures that exist, and these obstacles and red tape you have to go through in order to help people.
+And so, those are examples where you know you have the

 And the same is also true when you are being harmed and you know what the potential solution is, but you're not able or allowed to put it into place.